tatomyr/lordofpasswords/README.md

 These are at least 2 numbers, 1 Latin character in upper case and 1 in lower case.
 If the user chose using special symbols, the password should also contain at least 1 special character.

-See the live page at https://TODO:provide-link
+See the live page at [TODO: provide better link](https://sharp-kilby-69a6e3.netlify.com/)

 See old versions at https://pw.netlify.com